preloader

 Amazon SQS

-Amazon Simple Queue Service Test Endpoint have the following form with optional parameters placed just after a ? and separated using & character:
+Amazon Simple Queue Service Test Endpoint has the following form with optional parameters placed just after a ? and separated using the & character:

 sqs://{aws.region}/{sqs.queue.name}[?param1=value1]